 Touro University System Sexual Misconduct Policy for New York Campuses

-1.0 POLICY
+1.0 Policy

 The Touro University System (“Touro”) pledges its efforts to ensure an environment in which the dignity and worth of all members of the community are respected.
 It is the policy of Touro that sexual intimidation of students and employees is unacceptable behavior and will not be tolerated.
 Touro will not tolerate unwelcome sexual advances, requests for sexual favors, and any other verbal or physical conduct of a sexual nature constituting sexual harassment or sexual assault (i.e. rape, fondling, incest or statutory rape).